-- Students will be responsible for obtaining vaccinations or exemptions. - The Clinical facilities will make the determination whether to approve or deny exemptions/accommodations. - An approved exemption(s) at one facility, does not imply approval at other facilities. - If the student is unable to successfully complete their required clinical assignments, the student may fail the associated course. - Clinical facilities may change their vaccination policies/requirements at any time. - Barton Community College assumes no liability for a student unable to complete their clinical experience due to this mandate. - This statement addresses only COVID vaccination and does not detail any additional COVID precautions (personal protective equipment, COVID testing, social distancing, etc.) that may be required by clinical facilities. - It is important for all students to understand that COVID Vaccine requirements could change as requirements and regulations change in our clinical facilities. - For more information, you can refer to the CMS Omnibus Staff Vax Requirements FAQ.
+- Students will be responsible for obtaining vaccinations or exemptions. - The Clinical facilities will make the determination whether to approve or deny exemptions/accommodations. - An approved exemption(s) at one facility, does not imply approval at other facilities. - If the student is unable to successfully complete their required clinical assignments, the student may fail the associated course. - Clinical facilities may change their vaccination policies/requirements at any time. - Barton Community College assumes no liability for a student unable to complete their clinical experience due to this mandate. - This statement addresses only COVID vaccination and does not detail any additional COVID precautions (personal protective equipment, COVID testing, social distancing, etc.) that may be required by clinical facilities. - It is important for all students to understand that COVID vaccine requirements could change as requirements and regulations change in our clinical facilities.